kanchanchauha/kanchanchauha/README.md

 ## ✨ What you'll find here:

-- 🧩 Projects I'm building or contributing to
+- 🧩 Projects built using my skills in SQL, Power BI, Excel, and Python
+- 📊 Dashboards, reports, and automations that turn data into insights
+- 🐍 Python notebooks on data analysis, statistics, and visualization (Pandas, NumPy, Matplotlib, Seaborn)
-- 🧠 Learnings from real work challenges—debugging, optimization, and automation
+- 🧠 Learnings on advanced SQL (Window Functions, CTEs) and analytics problem-solving
-- 💬 Insights from navigating the data-driven corporate world

----
+- 🚀 Continuous practice work to sharpen my data storytelling and decision-making skills

 ## 📱 Connect with me: